paksha/Hey-Media/README.md

-# Hey Media -- CS 489 Computational Audio Project
+# Hey Media &mdash; CS 489 Computational Audio Project

 A Chrome extension prototype that uses a convolutional neural network trained using [Howl](https://github.com/castorini/howl) to detect a wake word phrase and control media playback.